B2B Growth Agency: Select, Vet, Onboard

 Framework 4 - The ROI Gate Framework

-The ROI Gate Framework is a financial accountability model that structures agency evaluation around measurable business outcomes rather than activity metrics.
-It organizes the selection process into three sequential gates: baseline establishment, projection validation, and accountability structuring.
-Use the ROI Gate Framework when you must defend the agency decision to finance or board members who demand clear ROI justification.
+The ROI Gate Framework is a financial accountability model.
+It structures agency evaluation around measurable business outcomes rather than activity metrics, organizing the selection process into three sequential gates: baseline establishment, projection validation, and accountability structuring.
+Lean on it when you must defend the agency decision to finance or board members demanding clear ROI justification.

 ROI Gates: